sparksammy/FurcodeJS/README.md

 But there is now uwuEval. uwuEval is like uwu except it executes code after it finds something equal.

 Also, there's fursuit and fursuitEval, fursuit is the opposite of uwu.
 Where uwu checks for equality, this checks for inequality.

+Be sure to put your code like: fureval("code") !